PierreGrognet/ChIPseq_Workshop/LibPrep.md

 *Prior starting: plan the experiment to use a unique index for all the libraries that will be sequenced together*

-34. Add the 15µL cleaned-up adapter ligated material the following:
+34. Add to the 15µL cleaned-up adapter ligated material the following:
-	- 5µL MilliQ water
+	- 🔵(blue) 25µL NEBNext Ultra II Q5 Master Mix
-	- 🔵(blue) 2.5µL Index 10µM primer
+	- 🔵(blue) 5µL Index 10µM primer
-	- 🔵(blue) 2.5µL Universal 10µM PCR primer
+	- 🔵(blue) 5µL Universal 10µM PCR primer

 35. Set a 200µL pipette to 40µL and then pipette the entire volume up and down at least 10 times to mix thoroughly.
 Quickly spin in a mini-centrifuge.